MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 }
 ```

-The first three parameters will be provided by user input or hard coded in to your application.
+The first three parameters are provided by user input or hard coded in to your application.
 The last two parameters are provided by the SDK to the auth delegate.

 ### auth.cpp